-Get some invaluable screenwriting insight from this year’s Oscar contenders.
+Get some invaluable screenwriting insight from 2021's Oscar contenders.

-Last night, Christopher Hampton and Florian Zeller (The Father), and Emerald Fennell (Promising Young Woman) took home this year’s little golden men for Best Adapted and Best Original Screenplay, respectively.
+Christopher Hampton and Florian Zeller (The Father), and Emerald Fennell (Promising Young Woman) took home the 2021 Academy Awards for Best Adapted and Best Original Screenplay, respectively.

-But regardless of who was crowned “Oscar winner” and given that shiny statue and who simply returned home with a gift bag, there’s plenty to learn from this year’s nominated screenwriters.
+But regardless of who was crowned “Oscar winner” and given that shiny statue and who simply returned home with a gift bag, there’s plenty to learn from Academy Award-nominated screenwriters.

 Read on for writing tips from some of the 2021 Oscar-nominated screenwriters.